ECRI Recession Watch: Weekly Update

 As for the disconnect between the stock market and the mid-2012 recession start date, Achuthan has repeatedly pointed out that the market can rise during recessions.
 See for example the 2:05 minute point in the November 4th video.
 The next chart gives us a visualization of the S&P 500 during the nine recessions since the S&P 500 was initiated in 1957.
 I've included a dotted line to show how the index has performed since ERIC's original July 2012 recession start date (now adjusted forward by three months).

-Here are some notable developments since ECRI's public recession call on September 30, 2011, now well beyond its second anniversary:
+Here are two notable developments since ECRI's public recession call on September 30, 2011:

 Why ECRI's Recession Forecast Was a Blunder

 ECRI's recession forecast was doomed from the very day (September 21, 2011) that company alerted its private clients.
 On that same day the Fed announced Operation Twist, which was shortly thereafter followed by QE3.

 Eventually we will have another recession.
 But the aggressive monetary policy of the Fed appears to have dodged the recession bullet in ECRI's timeframe, regardless of the asset bubbles it may have created in doing so.